mhsamavatian/DAP/README.md

 Implementations of these steps can be find in `1-GenerateFeatureVector`, with one `python` script for each step.

+## DAP Model
+Our Deep Accident Prediction model comprises several important components including _Recurrent Component_, _Embedding Component_, _Description-to-Vector Component_, _Points-Of-Interest Component_, and _Fully-connected Component_.
+The following image shows a demonstration of this model: <center><img src="/files/dap.png" width="600"></center>

+Implementation of this model can be find in `2-DAP` directory.

 ## Baseline Models
 In terms of baselines we employed three models: Logistic Regressions (LR), Gradient Boosted classifier (GBC), and a FeedForward Neural Network Model (DNN).
 Implementation of this models can be find in `3-Baselines`.
 There you find one `python` script for each baseline, with instruction on how to run each script provided inside the script.

-## DAP Model
-Our Deep Accident Prediction model comprises several important components including _Recurrent Component_, _Embedding Component_, _Description-to-Vector Component_, _Points-Of-Interest Component_, and _Fully-connected Component_.
-The following image shows a demonstration of this model: <center><img src="/files/dap.png" width="600"></center>

-Implementation of this model can be find in `2-DAP` directory.

 ## How to Run the Code?
-Download the CSV dataset from here: https://smoosavi.org/datasets/us_accidents

 Run step1-cleaning-func and step2-acc_prediction_training_preparation in "Step1-preparing for training" folder
 Run script in DAB and baseline to train different models.